veragak/London-Real-Estate-Analysis/README.md

 Analysis of London real estate prices using simple and multiple regression.
 Includes data visualization, regression models, and price prediction based on area, number of bedrooms, house type, and location.
 Course project in data analysis.
-Using real data set, this is a project for a univeristy course
+Using real data set, this is a project for a univeristy course.

 ## How to run
 1. Install R and packages: ggplot2, scales
 2. Ensure data/London.csv exists
-3. Run london_analysis.R
+3. Run london_analysis.R, it is in the R-Code
 4. Figures saved in figures/

 ## Example Figures